MarkLester10/MarkLester10/README.md

 ## I'm a Student and Aspiring Full-Stack Developer!

-- 🔭 Right now I'm studying Vue js and Tailwind Css (morning session) and working with my current Laravel project (afternoon session) every weekdays.
-And every weekend I have this upskill program which focused on improving my front-end skills.
+- 🔭 Right now I'm studying Vue js and Tailwind CSS (morning session) and working with my current Laravel project (afternoon session) every weekday.
+And every weekend I have this upskill program that focused on improving my front-end skills.
 (HTML,CSS,JS and Adobe XD) and sometimes algorithms and data structures.
 And if you're thinking...
-YES I do have time to rest, VERY IMPORTANT!🤗.
+YES, I do have time to rest, VERY IMPORTANT!🤗.
-- 🌱 I’m continuosly explore Laravel and integrate either Vue Js or React Js, to know what best suited to my Tech Stack and what makes me more efficient and productive.
+- 🌱 I’m continuously exploring Laravel and integrate either Vue Js or React Js, to know what is best suited to my Tech Stack and what makes me more efficient and productive.
 - I also enjoyed working with Livewire a tightly coupled framework to Laravel.
 I find myself more productive with this the same as with Vue Js.
 It is nice to have more options right 🤣.
-- And I loved to read 📖 blogs, tips and tricks from Medium 💓 before I do my work.
+- And I loved to read 📖 blogs, tips, and tricks from Medium 💓 before I do my work.
-- 🎯 As a student, I'm very focus right now on developing my career.
-I'm a proactive, career driven and motivated person.
+- 🎯 As a student, I'm very focused right now on developing my career.
+I'm a proactive, career-driven, and motivated person.
 - 👯 I’m looking to work with some clients to test and enhance my development capability
 - 🥅 2020 Goals:
   - Avoid burnouts, find rest 🤣.
   - Always be passionate.
-  - Be brought up to date to new web technology trends.
+  - Be brought up to date on new web technology trends.
   - Work smarter 🌱 not harder 💪
   - Continue to gain experience and mastery to my Tech Stack.
-- ⚡ Fun fact: I love to watch architectural designs, computer builds, new mobile phone trends and features and play guitar. and I loved the articles and blogs from Medium website, it makes me smarter 😆
+- ⚡ Fun fact: I love to watch architectural designs, computer builds, new mobile phone trends and features, and play guitar. and I loved the articles and blogs from the Medium website, it makes me smarter 😆
-- 👁️ I'm looking forward to learn cross-platform app development, more specifically Dart and Flutter.
+- 👁️ I'm looking forward to learning cross-platform app development, more specifically Dart and Flutter.
-     I'm also planning to migrate in Full-Stack JavaScript Dev Environment like MERN Stack.
+     I'm also planning to migrate to Full-Stack JavaScript Dev Environment like MERN Stack.

 ### Connect with me: